centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-web-appservice.md

 Azure App Service is a solution that allows to easily build, deploy and scale web apps and APIs running on containers or in Windows or Linux.

-The Centreon Plugin-Pack *Azure App Service* can rely on Azure API or Azure CLI to collect the metrics related to the App Service service.
+The Centreon Monitoring Connector *Azure App Service* can rely on Azure API or Azure CLI to collect the metrics related to the App Service service.

-## Plugin Pack Assets
+## Monitoring Connector Assets

 ### Monitored Objects